 Flexibility (continued) Your income may fully/partially reflect the movements in the value of the underlying assets.
 Your income may rise above the minimum guaranteed level if the underlying investments perform well.
 Subject to limits imposed by legislation, you will be able to plan in advance the level of income that you wish to take each year, so that you can take into account any other sources of income which may become available to you.
 Taxation You can usually take up to 25% of your pension fund as a tax free lump sum.
 Your annuity will be taxed at your marginal rate(s) of tax, so if you are a non-taxpayer you may receive some or all of your annuity tax free.
 You can structure your income to mitigate liability to personal income tax.
 By reducing your income in some years you may be able to avoid a higher rate tax liability.
 Transfers & withdrawals It's not usually possible to transfer your annuity.
 Availability There are a small number of providers in the market who offer this product and you should review the product detail of each carefully.
 Long term care Your annuity payments will be taken into consideration should you require long term care in the future.
 Treatment after death Your spouse/dependants/beneficiaries can receive an income in the event of your death (if this option is selected at outset).
-For survivors' annuities or survivors' drawdown, the income will be tax free if you were to die before age 75 and taxed on the recipient at their marginal rate(s) if you die after age 75.
+For survivors' annuities or survivors' drawdown, the income will be tax free if you were to die be- fore age 75 and taxed on the recipient at their marginal rate(s) if you die after age 75.
 Your pension can be payable for a guaranteed minimum period of time (for example 5 or 10 years).
-You have the option to include annuity protection - your beneficiaries will receive a lump sum on your death equal to the difference between the amount you paid to purchase the annuity and the gross annuity payments you had received up to your death (the payment will be tax free on death before 75 and taxed at the recipient's marginal income tax rate(s) if you die after age 75).
+You have the option to include annuity protection - your beneficiaries will receive a lump sum on your death equal to the difference between the amount you paid to purchase the annuity and the gross annuity payments you had received up to your death (the payment will be free from income tax on death before 75 and taxed at the recipient's marginal income tax rate(s) if you die after age 75).
+Currently, most pension death benefits don't form part of your estate on death.
+This is expected to change from 6 April 2027 such that if you should pass away on or after that date, your pension death benefits will form part of your estate and may be liable for Inheritance Tax.
 Type of charges There will usually be an initial set up charge and ongoing annual charges.
 Future planning issues At the end of each fixed period you will normally have the option to purchase a conventional annuity.
 If you decide to move abroad after retirement, you can usually arrange to have your pension paid to an overseas bank account if you wish to.